 Best for soaking in mineral waters

-Created by tricking mineral waters over millennia, the bright-white travertines (terraces) of Pamukkale are surely one of the most photographed sites in Türkiye, gleaming incongruously above this rural town like freshly fallen snow.
+Created by tricking mineral waters over millennia, the bright white travertines (terraces) at Pamukkale are surely one of the most photographed sites in Türkiye, gleaming incongruously above this rural town like freshly fallen snow.
 The naturally warm water that flows through the pools was the basis for the ancient spa city of Hierapolis, whose extensive ruins sprawl out along the adjacent hilltop.
-Today, you can enjoy the warm waters at various spa resorts set outside the terraces area.
+Now you can enjoy the warm waters at various spa resorts set outside the terraced area.

 Explore related stories